Young becomes 13th player in PGA history to shoot under 60

 Who has posted a score of 59?

-Eleven other players have accomplished what Young did on Saturday, and that was shoot 59 in a single round.
+Eleven other times players have shot a 59.
 They are Al Geiberger of Red Bluff, California in the second round of the Danny Thomas Memphis Classic in 1977; Chip Beck of Fayetteville, North Carolina in the third round of the Las Vegas Invitational in 1991; David Duval of Jacksonville, Florida in the fifth round of the Bob Hope Classic in 1999; Paul Goydos of Long Beach, California in the first round of the John Deere Classic in 2010; Stuart Appleby of Cohuna, Australia in the fourth round of the Greenbrier Classic in 2010; Furyk in the second round of the 2013 BMW Championship in 2013; Justin Thomas of Louisville, Kentucky in the first round of the 2017 Sony Open in Honolulu; Adam Hadwin of Moose Jaw, Saskatchewan, Canada in the first round of the 2017 CareerBuilder Challenge (previously the Bob Hope); Brandt Snedeker of Nashville, Tennessee in the first round of the 2018 Wyndham Championship; Kevin Chappell of Fresno, California in the second round of the 2019 Greenbrier; and Scottie Scheffler of Ridgewood, New Jersey in the second round of the 2020 Northern Trust.